Codec Guide, your source for quality codecs.

 A:

-No, that is not required.
+No, that is not required, unless it explicitly says that it is required.
 Simply click 'No' to keep your existing software.

 It is however highly recommended to uninstall other codec packs.
 This to avoid problems and keep your system as clean as possible.